qlik-oss/sn-table/test/rendering/README.md

     yarn build

     chmod 777 ./test/rendering/commands/update-screenshots.sh
-    sudo ./test/rendering/commands/update-screenshots.sh
+    ./test/rendering/commands/update-screenshots.sh

 It will spin up a docker container with playwright and enable us to emulate our CI server for updating the reference screenshots.
 The `--update-snapshots` will generate new screenshots for you.

 Make sure to commit these after you've **confirmed the screenshot changes**.

-Sometimes they might break, if you are certain no UI changes have been made just re-run the failed workflow.
+Sometimes tests might break, if you are certain no UI changes have been made just re-run the failed workflow.

 <!-- ## Test cases description -->